 Con Dao archipelago, Vietnam

 Lying off the southern coast of Vietnam, Con Dao is a lesser-known paradise for island hoppers and beach lovers.
-The today’s presence of Con Dao makes its tragic past become a little unbelievable to travelers.
-It is hard to imagine that the island with crystal water, perfect white sandbanks, and top-notch beach-resorts had been a political prison once in the history.
+Today’s presence of Con Dao makes its tragic past become a little unbelievable to travelers.
+It is hard to imagine that the island with crystal water, perfect white sandbanks, and top-notch beach-resorts had been a political prison once in history.
 Nowadays, you can find anything in this heaven on earth, from awe-inspiring natural sights, beach leisure, water-sports to local parks and wildlife discovery.
 Con Dao will surely catch your soul with its insanely wild beauty.

 Champasak is tiny but breathtakingly beautiful.
 It is a perfect combination of French colonial buildings, Buddhist temples, and an ancient Khmer temple complex.
 This tiny town is almost entirely laid out along the Mekong River, set in stunning natural surroundings.
 Though distinctive elements to the ancient local culture are evident, there are similarities in design to the famous Angkor Wat complex, and remnants of the pilgrimage route that once connected the two.

 Up in Udon Thani province is a 26 square mile lake that blooms with millions of pink lotus flowers during the cool months of November to February.
 This unique wonder is of special reverence to the Thai people, who consider the lotus to be the traditional flower of Buddhism, and along the river, there are several small islands with Buddhist statues, shrines, and pagodas.